-The WSIB's two employee defined benefit pension plans and other long-term employee benefit plans are considered related parties.
+The WSIB's two employee defined benefit pension plans and other long-term employee benefit plans, which include life insurance, dental and extended health coverage, are considered related parties.
 Note 12 provides details of transactions with these post-employment benefit plans.